History of Middlesex Woodturners

 Club members have helped the AWGB initiative to interest young people in the craft by helping at events with the Scouts and Girl Guides and continue to strive towards encouraging new younger members.

 Christina Bishop built the first website in 2004 attached to Adrian Needham's website and in 2007, Christina and Adrian's work increased as more information was needed to be transferred to the MWA's website.
 In 2010 Peter Phelps took over as the Webmaster.
 Peter has included nearly all the Club's newsletters onto the site.
-In 2016 Vanessa Sanderson took the role as Webmaster.
+In 2016 Vanessa Sanderson took the role as Webmaster and later by Tony champion

 Throughout its history, MWA has enjoyed the membership of several professional woodturners including Stuart Mortimer - spiral turning, Dennis Keeling - segmented turning, Dave Reeks and Robert Bishop who have shared their knowledge and expertise, supporting members to produce quality pieces.
 Currently we have Stuart King as our President from 2004, Gary Rance, Phil Jones, Mike Wood, Eddie Morgan and Brian Wooldridge who all contribute to supporting our members and sharing their approaches to the craft.